sydneyYYC/quiz-app/BUILDNOTES.md

 I can see if i can load a final page that just displays score instead of the questions , maybe on a toggle?

-I dont want to change the data i am given too much, it seems hacky
+I dont want to change the data i am given too much, it seems hacky .

+Now that medieval period is finished I want to move on to other periods, and a landing page.